aknuds1/staterouter.js/README.md

         // Perform initial routing
         router.perform();

-        // Navigate to a URL
+        // Navigate to a URL, also specifying the page's data and title router.navigate('/persons/1?alert=true', {what: "State"}, "Person");
-        router.navigate('/persons/1');

         // Go back
         router.back();